 In 1919, Galician nationalists decided to celebrate the National Day on the 25th of July, starting the following year.
 The date was chosen in honor of St James, patron saint of Galicia and Compostela.

-The celebrations were halted during the Franco regime, which did not allow non-Spanish nationalism to be displayed.
+Although, the celebrations were halted during the Franco regime.
+Thus, they did not allow non-Spanish nationalism to be displayed.
 Galicians abroad would gather and celebrate on this day, and some local Galician nationalists would offer a highly symbolic Mass for renowned Galician poet Rosalía de Castro.
 Nonetheless, since St James was the patron saint of Spain, there were religious celebrations during this era.

 Nowadays, the celebrations take place during the second half of July, from the 15th until the end of the month.
 There is a mixture of religious and secular events, and a special focus on music and Galician traditions.
 The city of Santiago is buzzing with life on the days of the celebrations.

 The key dates of St James’ celebration are the night of the 24th and the day of the 25th of July.
 On the 24th, there is a fireworks show to honor the Apostle, with the Cathedral at the center of the spectacle.
 This pyrotechnics show can be seen from Obradoiro or from other strategic points in the city.